SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 ![ShapeWorks Studio Viewer Extended Controls](../img/studio/studio_viewer_controls_extended.png)

 This adds the feature map / scalar selection and a checkbox to apply a uniform scale to all viewers, vs local scale for each.
+Additionally, the auto range can be turned off and specified range can be set.

 ## Keyboard Shortcuts